chef/chef-web-docs/.github/ISSUE_TEMPLATE/large-docs-project.md

 ---

-To request support for a large documentation project, open an issue using this template and then send the following information to docs@pchef.io
+To request support for a large documentation project:

+1. Fill in the `Documentation project plan` and open an issue
+2. Send an email with the rest of information in this template (as much as you have) to docs@pchef.io.

+We will follow up with you soon!

 ## Documentation project plan

 This project plan defines the scope and details for a larger doc project.
 Complete as much information as you can, as this will help us get better oriented and familiar with the doc needs.

-## Project overview

-**Tell us about the project:**

-Product name:
-Product code name:
-Brief product description: [3-4 lines]
-Project status page:
-Business requirements doc:
-Design documents:
-Functional analysis documents:

-## Business group

-**Which business does this project fall under:**

-Business group: (ex. product, engineering, marketing)
-Team:

 ## Product
 [ ] Chef Automate